UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/inheritance_and_composition.md

 ::::challenge{id="a-model-patient" title="A Model Patient"}

 Above we gave an example of a `Patient` class which inherits from `Person`.
-Let's can start with extending the system such that there must be a `Doctor` class to hold the data representing a single doctor, which:
+Let's start by extending the system such that there must be a `Doctor` class to hold the data representing a single doctor, which:

 - must have a `name` attribute
 - must have a list of patients that this doctor is responsible for.

 In addition to these, try to think of an extra feature you could add to the models which would be useful for managing a dataset like this - imagine we're running a clinical trial, what else might we want to know?
-Try using Test Driven Development for any features you add: write the tests first, then add the feature.
+If you are comfortable with the concepts of software testing [taught in our corresponding oourse on testing](/technology_and_tooling/testing/), you could try using `Test Driven Development` for the features you are going to add: write the tests first, then add the feature.

 Once you've finished the initial implementation, do you have much duplicated code?
 Is there anywhere you could make better use of composition or inheritance to improve your implementation?

 For any extra features you've added, explain them and how you implemented them to your neighbour.
 Would they have implemented that feature in the same way?

 :::solution
 One example solution is shown below.
 You may start by writing some tests (that will initially fail), and then develop the code to satisfy the new requirements and pass the tests.

 ```python
 # file: tests/test_patient.py